Learning French in Quebec: Everything You Should Know to Get Started

 “La Belle Province” Calls!
 All About Learning French in Quebec

 Here are five essential tips that you should follow if you want to learn French in Quebec.
-We’ll start off looking at some places where you can learn French, and then we’ll go through some tips to help maximize your French exposure and practice.
+We’ll start off by looking at some places where you can learn French, and then we’ll go through some tips to help maximize your French exposure and practice.

 1. Enroll in a French Course